 The Foothills Philharmonic is an all-volunteer orchestra made up of accomplished nonprofessional musicians from the Upstate region.
 Orchestra membership includes individuals from many walks of life: part-time musicians, teachers, business and professional people, homemakers, and more.

 From its beginning, the Chorale has presented great choral orchestral literature to the delight of enthusiastic audiences.
 Recognized as one of the southeast’s finest symphonic choruses, the Greenville Chorale continues to thrill and inspire both those who perform and those who listen to these presentations of great music.
 The Chorale’s mission continues, uplifting the quality of life and enhancing the cultural experience of the entire region of upstate South Carolina.

 Greenville in Harmony Show Chorus is an award winning chapter of Sweet Adelines International, a world wide organization committed to advancing the musical art form of barbershop harmony through education and performance.
 The chorus performs for civic, educational, and community organizations throughout the upstate area.
 The chorus is comprised of over 60 ordinary women who make extraordinary music.
 Members range from young adults to seniors and come from more than 7 counties in the upstate.
-The chorus rehearses Tuesday evenings at 6:30 pm at Mauldin First Baptist Church.
+The chorus rehearses each week on Monday night at 6:30 pm at Eastminster Presbyterian Church, 2240 Woodruff Road, Simpsonville, SC.